wbarbosa/lwuit-for-series-40/release notes/readme.txt

 Nokia SDK 1.1 and 2.0 for Java and it can be used for applications targeted at Series 40 5th Edition and newer devices with both keypad and touch user interface.

-The aplication is hosted in Nokia Developer Projects:
+The application is hosted in Nokia Developer Projects:
 - http://projects.developer.nokia.com/LWUIT_for_Series_40

 For more information on the implementation, visit the wiki page: